Ramesh Aravind

+Early and personal life

+Ramesh Aravind was born on 10 September 1964 into a Tamil Iyengar family in Kumbakonam, Tamil Nadu, India, to P. A. Govindachari and Saroja, who are originally from Tanjore district.
+He was raised primarily in Bangalore, Karnataka, where his family relocated for his fourth standard.
+He has three siblings including an elder sister.
+Growing up in an urban, middle‑class environment, Ramesh was exposed to both academic discipline and cultural activities, including theatre and local film culture, which later influenced his creative interests.
+As a school student, he was reportedly a high achiever, even securing a state rank of seventh in the Secondary School Leaving Certificate (SSLC) examination.

+Ramesh attended institutions including Sri Kumaran Children’s Home (primary education) and later National High School, Basavanagudi.
+In 1987, he graduated with a Bachelor of Engineering (Mechanical Engineering) from the University Visvesvaraya College of Engineering (UVCE), Bangalore University.

+He married Archana on 7th July 1991 and they have two children.

 Career

 Acting

 While studying at engineering college, Ramesh Aravind worked as an emcee at award functions, including an event celebrating the success of the film Sagara Sangamam (1983), where he met his long-term collaborator Kamal Haasan.
 He then started his television career hosting the show Parichaya on DD1-Kannada before working on a Kannada-language film titled Mouna Geethe, in which he had a supporting role.
-Prior to the release of the film, Aravind was approached by director K. Balachander who had been casting the role of Kamal Haasan for a Kannada version of the Tamil film Sollathaan Ninaikkiren (1973).
-After a brief audition, Balachander selected Aravind after being "impressed with his eyes" and cast him as the playboy character in Sundara Swapnagalu (1986), which released shortly before Mouna Geethe.
+Prior to the release of the film, Ramesh was approached by director K. Balachander who had been casting the role of Kamal Haasan for a Kannada version of the Tamil film Sollathaan Ninaikkiren (1973).
+After a brief audition, Balachander selected Ramesh after being "impressed with his eyes" and cast him as the playboy character in Sundara Swapnagalu (1986), which released shortly before Mouna Geethe.